guntur1981/go-design-patterns/02-open-closed-principle/README.md

 # Description

-The Open-Closed Principle states that a type should be open for extension, but closed for modification.
+The Open-Closed Principle in states that a type should be open for extension, but closed for modification.

 ## Example